|If you have Openers or Corkscrews For Sale or Trade Please Contact JFO||Email JFO|

 Starr Bottle Openers Since 1925 Guide To Collecting Brown Manufacturing Company: Brown Mfg.
 Company has been making the iconic stationary wall mounted bottle opener since 1925.
 This guide provides a complete inventory, with photographs, of known embossed bottle openers made by Brown and provides a way to approximately date their production.
 This will allow collectors to identify which openers could expand their collection.
 Also included is a brief history and rarity guide for each.

-Publications: Now six books with color pictures are available, Anheuser-Busch Knives & Match Safes: The Collection of Robert Sudduth; Advertising Openers; Wall Mounted Stationary Openers; Starr Bottle Openers Since 1925; Boxes Full of Corkscrews; The Ultimate Corkscrew Book; Bull's Pocket Guide to Corkscrews; Just for Openers, A Guide to Beer, Soda & Other Openers; Soda Advertising Openers; and Beer Advertising: Knives, Letter Openers, Ice Picks, Cigar Cutters and More.
-For information on breweries see American Breweries II.
+Publications: Now nine books with color pictures are available, Anheuser-Busch Knives & Match Safes: The Collection of Robert Sudduth; Advertising Openers; Wall Mounted Stationary Openers; Starr Bottle Openers Since 1925; Boxes Full of Corkscrews; The Ultimate Corkscrew Book; Bull's Pocket Guide to Corkscrews; Just for Openers, A Guide to Beer, Soda & Other Openers; Soda Advertising Openers; and Beer Advertising: Knives, Letter Openers, Ice Picks, Cigar Cutters and More.

 Just For Openers A Guide to Beer, Soda & Other Openers: The softcover book by Donald A. Bull and John R. Stanley contains 160 pages and 380 color photographs that include over 850 openers and corkscrews.
 A price guide is included.